Texas Democratic Party aims to use NFT sales for fundraising efforts By Cointelegraph - Up News Info

-Front Row, a marketplace geared towards progressive organizations, has said it will be partnering with the Texas Democratic Party to pilot a program aimed at raising money for candidates and causes using nonfungible tokens.
+Front Row, a marketplace geared toward progressive organizations, has said it will be partnering with the Texas Democratic Party to pilot a program aimed at raising money for candidates and causes using nonfungible tokens (NFT).

-In an Oct.
-11 announcement, Front Row said it had already minted digital images of key moments related to the progressive movement, and listed the nonfungible tokens (NFTs) for sale.
+In a Monday announcement, Front Row said it had already minted digital images of key moments related to the progressive movement and listed the NFTs for sale.
 Some of the featured NFTs include “wanted” posters depicting conservative Texan lawmakers fleeing the state.

 Continue Reading on Coin Telegraph